andrewharabor/pydeepnet/README.md

 PyDeepNet is a Python "package" for neural networks built from scratch.
 It utilizes only [NumPy](https://numpy.org/) for efficient linear algebra operations and is meant to mirror [TensorFlow](https://www.tensorflow.org/) in terms of its interface and core capabilities.

 > **Disclaimer:** PyDeepNet is not actually a Python package (hence the quotation marks).
-It is not published on [PyPI](https://pypi.org/) and does not have any official releases.
+It is not published on [PyPI](https://pypi.org/), lacks documentation, and does not have any official releases.
 PyDeepNet was created as an exercise in neural networks and should not be used for anything serious (use a library like [TensorFlow](https://www.tensorflow.org/) or [PyTorch](https://pytorch.org/) instead).

 ## Basic Usage